przekwas/react-testing/README.md

 # Simple Comment Form to Learn Jest Testing
-I'm learning how to utilize Jest to make unit tests.
+I'm learning how to utilize Jest/Enzyme to make unit tests.
 I'm building a simple comment section styled React app to test with.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).